 Once members, congregations can expect the following from the 787 Collective:

-- Grants of up to $30,000 to support project development and implementation
+• Grants to support project development and implementation

 The 787 Collective expects that member congregations will maintain a core group committed to the project, participate in 787 Studio and Learning Intensives, attend gatherings of the Collective (estimated at twice a year), and stay engaged with core learning partners throughout the course of the project.
 Member congregations must also comply with grant reporting requirements, financial and programmatic, for the duration of the grant cycle.